nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 The diagram shows the referencing between the profiles in the bundle which make up the ITK eDischarge FHIR Document.

-When using ITK3 there is an outer bundle structure which is called the [ITK3 send payload bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK3.
+When using ITK 3 there is an outer bundle structure which is called the [ITK3 send payload bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK 3.

 <img src="images/explore/eDischarge_message_bundle.png" style="width: 75%;max-width: 75%;">